wpoehlm/PBS-GEM/README.md

 Pertea, M., et al. (2016).
 "Transcript-level expression analysis of RNA-seq experiments with HISAT, StringTie and Ballgown."
 Nat.
 Protocols 11(9): 1650-1667.

-Note that this workflow does not perform transcript assembly, and will only quantify abundances of annotated reference transcripts.
+Note that PBS-GEM does not perform transcript assembly, and will only quantify abundances of annotated reference transcripts.

 ## Pre-Workflow User Input